 - Can your current way of doing things be sustained for a few more weeks or months? - Is it necessary to immediately decide on an official reopening date?

 How do you plan for the next year?

-Things are changing so rapidly; it may be difficult to plan long-term.
-Take your time!
+Things are changing so rapidly; it

-- From now until the end of the summer, which projects should you prioritize for your organization? - Should you wait until the containment measures are officially lifted before drafting a formal action plan?
+• From now until the end of the summer, which projects should you prioritize for your organization?